massonigiulia/massonigiulia/README.md

 ### ✨ Hello ✨
 - My name is Giulia, i'm 20 years old 🌸
 - I'm Computer Technician 🎓
+- I’m currently
-- I’m currently studying Systems Analysis and Development 🖥️
+- - studying Systems Analysis and Development 🖥️
+- - working at <a href="https://www.bdsdatasolution.com.br/" target="_blank">BDS DataSolution</a>.
 - I love games! 🎮
 - I want to be an excellent programmer and technology professional 👾